taxidriver802/python-practice-games/README.md

-# 🎮 Python Games Collection
+# 🎮 Python Practice Games

-This repository contains a collection of simple Python terminal games.
-Each game is designed to be fun and educational, showcasing foundational programming concepts like input handling, conditionals, loops, and basic AI.
+A collection of simple terminal-based Python games built as part of my early journey into programming.
+These projects helped me learn core Python concepts like conditionals, loops, input handling, and basic AI logic.

+> 🧠 Each game was built while following along with tutorials to solidify my understanding of the language and strengthen my problem-solving skills.

 ---